IBM/db2sock-ibmi/ILE-PROC/README.md

 Faily easy to add you own SRVPGM custom call (below).
 As mentioned, you can directly control performance using a custom call in db2user.c.
-That is, UserCallPgm and UserCallSrvPgm are called before generic toolkit (you first).
+That is, UserCallSrvPgm is called before generic toolkit (you first).
 Only trick to adding to db2user.c is understanding 'size' of your program pass by value arguments/parameters to select correct size fool(n)_t (iNextVal).
 The typical pass by reference arguments/parameters (pointer), are, well, trival (iNextPtr).
-BTW -- You can also custom call a PGM by ref using UserCallPgm (again, you first).
+You can also custom call a PGM by ref using UserCallPgm (again, you first).

 ```
 /*